brookshelley/brookshelley.github.com/_posts/2018-05-17-review-invisible-one-mini.md

 ---
 layout: posts
-title: review: Invisible One Mini backpack
+title: Invisible One Mini backpack review
 description: review of a new backpack for euro travel
 categories: blog
 ---